SPARLab/BikeMaps/README.md

 ./manage.py loaddata spirit_init
 ```

-If all dependancies have been met, running `./manage.py runserver` should start the development server at 127.0.0.1

-Should the app be run in production mode, static files will need to be collected and served from one location.
-This will require additional settings to be defined in /VicBikeMap/VicBikeMap/settings/prod.py which are not available in this repo for security reasons.

-##### Other required Python packages
 A full list of required python packages can be found in requirements.txt and can be installed via pip
     `pip install -r requirements.txt`

+If all dependancies have been met, running `./manage.py runserver` should start the development server at 127.0.0.1

+_Note: There are additional requirements for serving this application in a production setting, and the relevant Django documentation should be consulted in this scenary.
+This repo does not provide production settings for security reasons._

 ##### Data output